tienpham94/Python-Programming/README.md

-My Python scripts for Introduction to Python course in Metropolia University.
+Python scripts for Introduction to Python course in Metropolia University.
 Tasks:
 * Ex7: Call from Weather Underground API.
 * Ex6: Saves all Python code comments from one file to another.